-Before Patricia's role as evil Nurse Mary Pat on General Hospital, you may have recognized her as Dr. Edna Keener on AMC’s Emmy-winning drama Mad Men and as Jane Bodehouse for seven seasons on HBO’s monster hit, True Blood.
+Emmy Award Winner for her role as evil Nurse Mary Pat on General Hospital, you may recognized her as Dr. Edna Keener on AMC’s Emmy-winning drama Mad Men and as Jane Bodehouse for seven seasons on HBO’s monster hit, True Blood.
 Patricia has recurred and guest starred in over 50 projects including For The People, HTGAWM, NCIS, Stalker, Married, Mike & Molly, Touch, Desperate Housewives, My Name Is Earl, Boston Legal, Gilmore Girls, Everybody Loves Raymond, Angel, Buffy the Vampire Slayer, Seinfeld and had recurring roles on Cold Case, Sons of Tucson, Grey’s Anatomy and The Norm Show.

 Garnering critical acclaim while honing her craft on stage, she received two Drama Logue Awards for her performances in the comedies, MoonPuppies and Gynecomedy (an all-female sketch comedy show which she also directed); a Garland Honorable Mention and an Ovation Honorable Mention for her role as Mildred in Dorothy Parker’s Ladies of the Corridor.
 Exploring all avenues in the art form, Patricia has been seen on stage in everything from standup to murder mysteries to improv.
 She feels most fortunate to have learned respect for her craft from her first teacher and coach - the legendary actor Jeff Corey.